-Agile coaches help organizations implement agile methodology into their processes by training teams on best practices, providing guidance on how to use agile tools effectively, and helping teams improve their collaboration skills, so they can work more efficiently together as one unit.
+Agile coaches help organisations implement agile methodology into their processes by training teams on best practices, providing guidance on how to use agile tools effectively, and helping teams improve their collaboration skills, so they can work more efficiently together as one unit.

 4. Product Manager

 Product managers are responsible for managing product development cycles from conception to launch (and beyond).
-This includes working with engineering teams to develop features, designing user experiences, creating marketing materials for product launches, conducting user research studies to optimize products over time, and helping manage customer support services related to product usage issues or feedback.
+This includes working with engineering teams to develop features, designing user experiences, creating marketing materials for product launches, conducting user research studies to optimise products over time, and helping manage customer support services related to product usage issues or feedback.

 5. Technical Project Manager

-Technical project managers manage complex software development projects from start to finish by overseeing development tasks such as requirements gathering, design reviews, resource allocation decisions, testing cycles, bug resolution processes and performance optimization activities among other responsibilities.
+Technical project managers manage complex software development projects from start to finish by overseeing development tasks such as requirements gathering, design reviews, resource allocation decisions, testing cycles, bug resolution processes and performance optimisation activities among other responsibilities.
 They must have a deep understanding of software engineering principles as well as strong leadership abilities in order to manage both technical and non-technical teams effectively throughout the entire life cycle of a project.